Should You Go on Vacation When Being Treated for Cancer?

 If you’re at the end of treatment, you may want to celebrate with a special long trip.
 Go with a supportive person – someone who can laugh with you and understand your situation.

-Think carefully – and talk with your doctor or nurse – about whether you are up for the vacation and, if so, what kind of trip would be compatible with where you are physically.
+Snyder recommends thinking carefully – and talking with your doctor or nurse – about whether you are up for the vacation and, if so, what kind of trip would be compatible with where you are physically.